-During the period, the Group entered into forward sales agreements covering six shipments totalling 420,000 tonnes of iron ore, with maturity dates spread over the period April 2019 to September 2019.
+During the period, the Group had forward sales agreements covering three shipments totalling 210,000 tonnes of iron ore, with maturity dates spread over the period July 2019 to September 2019.
 The contracts were stated in US\$ per dry metric tonne (DMT) and were cash settled against the average daily CFR benchmark price for 62% Fe fines ores for delivery to northern China.
-The average price of the forward contracts at each maturity date was between US\$78 and US\$90 per DMT.
+The average price of the forward contracts at each maturity date was between US\$86 and US\$90 per DMT.
 Movements in the market value of the forward sale contracts are taken to the income statement.